-Versatile, private, one or two spacious rooms that include bathroom and kitchen; independent front door; second floor; good natural light and airing; in the nicest, safest, best area of Lima and Miraflores.
+Spacious; one or two rooms; bathroom and kitchen included; independent front door to the street; second floor, easy stairs; good natural light and airing; nicest, safest, best area of Lima and of Miraflores itself.

 WE LOOK FORWARD TO YOUR VISIT.

 *Financial info: "S/" is symbol for Peruvian Sol or PEN.
 Always check bank/internet for up-to-date rates.

 You have access to an independent front door to the street; keys to keep with you during your stay; a spacious room with a new queen bed and corresponding bedding; a love/two seat sofa; a flat 32" TV; private bathroom: hot water, towels, toiletries, detergent; private kitchen: appliances and other; free, unlimited internet/wi-fi connection; free, unlimited cable TV: 70+ channels, some in English; alarm clock-radio; iron and board; washer and dryer: first load is complimentary, additional loads $5.00 each; a bottled water and an individual coffee bag for each guest.

 We have done our best to provide the place with all you might need.
 If you require an item, or have problems with one, please let us know immediately to do something about it--guest satisfaction is our main concern.

 Interaction with guests

 We interact the most when you arrive: to show you around the apartment, discuss the neighborhood, give advice, answer concerns.
 Guests are usually limited on time, and we respect that.
 If you are willing to have a chat, though, we are available.
 Email through Airbnb, mobile phone calls, sms, are quick ways to communicate with me.
 I have a mobile phone to lend you for free: it can be loaded with a minimum of S/ 3.00 PEN at most grocery stores and supermarkets.